nf-core/methylseq/docs/usage.md

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.

-## Main arguments
+## Core Nextflow arguments

+> **NB:** These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen).

 ### `-profile`

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Conda) - see below.
+Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Podman, Conda) - see below.

 > We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.